 If you're considering filling a personal injury claim, you should always work with a licensed personal injury attorney.
 A personal injury lawyer will help you understand what damages you're entitled to and how long you'll have to file a claim.

-A personal injury attorney will also be qualified to take claims in your specific state, so you can rest assured that you'll have an expert opinion on your side.
+A personal injury attorney will also be qualified to take claims in your specific state.
 While it may feel overwhelming to file a personal injury claim, here's no need to fight this battle alone.